 The School of Mathematical and Statistical Sciences

-The School of Mathematical and Statistical Sciences represents the collaborative efforts of the Departments of Applied Mathematics, Mathematics, and Statistical and Actuarial Sciences.
-Each of these departments offers training in the mathematical and statistical science that prepare our students for pivotal roles in industry, government
+The School of Mathematical and Statistical Sciences represents the collaborative efforts of the Departments of Mathematics, and Statistical and Actuarial Sciences.
+Both of these departments offers training in the mathematical and statistical science that prepare our students for pivotal roles in industry, government

 To learn more about all of our modules see Modules at a Glance.

 Taking an integrated approach to learning about actuarial science and financial